ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/overview.markdown

 ### Loading Configuration from AWS Secrets Manager

 The template uses [Kralizek.Extensions.Configuration.AWSSecretsManager][kralizek] to automatically load .NET configuration from AWS Secrets Manager to support securely loading certificates instead of relying on production environment variables.
+This has an added cost but it may scale better for a large team and help you better manage the lifecycle of your certificates.

 The configuration will be loaded from AWS Secrets Manager if it exists, otherwise `appsettings.json` will be used.